jeffThompson/CreativeProgramming1/Assignments/Week09_Animation.md

 * Initial scene for your animation
 * Final animation, running on its own as a fullscreen sketch
-* Screenshots of each of your scenes, uploaded to Canvas
+* Zipped sketch folder (please remove large unused files) uploaded to Canvas

 ## FOR TUESDAY, NOVEMBER 12